xcast-lib/xcast-lib.github.io/SkillMetrics.md

 You could then use `XCastRMSE` on your `xarray.DataArray`s.

 There are a set of commonly-used skill metrics already implemented in XCast- some of them for deterministic forecasts, some for probabilistic.
-They are detailed in the table below.
+They are detailed in the table below (scroll to the right for links to more information)

 | 2D Function Name    | XCast Function Name    |     Intended Purpose     |    More information   |
 | ------------------- | ---------------------- | ------------------------ | --------------------- |